ShaunCurtis/Blazr.IRepository/Who-Needs-IRepository.md

 And then create the main handler.

-The key activity here is we inject the `IServiceProvider` and then manually attempt to get `IUpdateRequestHandler<TRecord>` i.e. a custom hanlder for `TRecord` registered with thw DI Service container.
-We don't inject it directly as it may not exist.
-If it exists we execute it, if it doesn't we use thw default handler.
+The key is to inject the `IServiceProvider` and then manually attempt to get `IUpdateRequestHandler<TRecord>` i.e. a custom handler for `TRecord` registered with the DI Service container.
+We can't inject it directly in the constructor because, if it doesn't exist, the service container will throw an exception.
+If it exists execute it, if not execute the default handler.

 ```csharp
 public sealed class UpdateRequestServerHandler<TDbContext>